kishorekuttalamr/MathRootSearch/README.md

 Explore a variety of root finding algorithms implemented here:

 - **Bisection Method:A numerical root-finding algorithm that repeatedly narrows down an interval by halving it, identifying a root when the function changes sign within the interval.
-While simple and reliable, it's generally slower compared to more advanced methods.
+While simple and reliable, it's generally slower compared to more advanced methods.(To utilize a different function, modify the mathematical function within the `bisection` function.)

 ## Usage